-You’d think it would be hard to enjoy myself after living something that special but then I discovered Bangkok’ street food which has nothing to do with the rest of the world.
-I ate so many different things including pork sticks, mango sticky rice, noodle soups, pad thai & tried so many different juices!
+You’d think it would be hard to enjoy myself after living something that special but then I discovered Bangkok’s street food which has nothing to do with the rest of the world.
+I ate so many different things including pork sticks, mango sticky rice, noodle soups, and pad thai & tried so many different juices!
 I’m getting hungry again just looking at this photo.

 I also had fun checking out the crazy shopping malls all over the city!
 Most of them have cinemas and I couldn’t get over how fancy it was when I picked one to see Black Panther.
 I celebrated with a beer & cheddar popcorn. 🎉